 Selecting the Optimum Construction Method by Using Objective Numeric Evaluations

-The Five Construction Principles can visualize essentials of each construction method by entering evaluated points of all 5 principles using a pentagonal radar chart.
+The Five Construction Principles can visualise essentials of each construction method by entering evaluated points of all 5 principles using a pentagonal radar chart.
 It is possible to use the best construction method objectively by comparing how close the pentagon is to equilateral pentagon and how large the pentagon is.

 High-level Compliance with New Construction Method

 The Five Construction Principles have been established so that the five elements: environmental protection, safety, speed, economy, and aesthetics, conform with a balanced regular pentagon.
 Although the construction costs might be cheaper, it does not mean that it is acceptable to destroy the environment, and although it might be safer, the construction period must not be too long.
 We must scientifically and theoretically select a construction method that satisfies the five requirements at a high level and in a well-balanced manner.
-The Giken Group is working on new methods development that complies with the five requirements at a high level.
+The GIKEN Group is working on new methods development that complies with the five requirements at a high level.